 Obstructive hydrocephalus secondary to periaqueductal involvement and swelling of basal ganglia may be seen.

-Adult-onset Alexander disease (AOAD) only recognized with any frequency after GFAP was recognized as the mutation has markedly different imaging findings and presentation.
+Adult-onset Alexander disease (AOAD), which was only recognized with any frequency after GFAP was recognized as the mutation, has markedly different imaging findings and presentation.
 It has been described as autosomally inherited in some pedigrees, presenting with prominent bulbar symptoms (dysphagia, dysphonia or dysarthria), sleep disturbance and impairment of autonomic function.

 T2: increased T2 signal (demyelination) and atrophy of the